Gamal Abdel Nasser: Domestic reforms and governmental changes

 Nasser appointed himself the additional roles of prime minister and supreme commander of the armed forces on 19 June 1967.
+From 3–4 August 1967, the Arab Socialist Union (ASU)'s executive committee held a debate wherein Nasser bitterly attacked the current single-party system and proposed the creation of a second party.
+This 'real opposition' would be led by Free Officers Abdel Latif Boghdadi and Kamal el-Din Hussein, who were both former government members who had resigned following differences with Nasser's policies.
+It would also have been granted access to the same resources enjoyed by the ASU, including its own newspaper.
+Parliament would be dissolved to make way for elections in December.
+However, this proposal was met with resistance from his inner circle, including Zakaria Mohieddin and Sadat, who raised concerns about potential economic instability caused by a two-party system and argued that the timing of the move was unsuitable given the current crisis.
+Nasser's proposal was not implemented.

 Angry at the military court's perceived leniency with air force officers charged with negligence during the 1967 war, workers and students launched protests calling for major political reforms in late February 1968.
-Nasser responded to the demonstrations, the most significant public challenge to his rule since workers' protests in March 1954, by removing most military figures from his cabinet and appointing eight civilians in place of several high-ranking members of the Arab Socialist Union (ASU).
+Nasser responded to the demonstrations, the most significant public challenge to his rule since workers' protests in March 1954, by removing most military figures from his cabinet and appointing eight civilians in place of several high-ranking members of the ASU.
 By 3 March, Nasser directed Egypt's intelligence apparatus to focus on external rather than domestic espionage, and declared the "fall of the mukhabarat state".

 On 30 March, Nasser proclaimed a manifesto stipulating the restoration of civil liberties, greater parliamentary independence from the executive, major structural changes to the ASU, and a campaign to rid the government of corrupt elements.
 A public referendum approved the proposed measures in May, and held subsequent elections for the Supreme Executive Committee, the ASU's highest decision-making body.
 Observers noted that the declaration signaled an important shift from political repression to liberalization, although its promises would largely go unfulfilled.

 Nasser appointed Sadat and Hussein el-Shafei as his vice presidents in December 1969.
 By then, relations with his other original military comrades, namely Khaled and Zakaria Mohieddin and former vice president Sabri, had become strained.
 By mid-1970, Nasser pondered replacing Sadat with Boghdadi after reconciling with the latter.